yash-jain-1/BERT4Crypto/README.md

 # BERT4Crypto
-A Transformer model to identify fraudulent cryptocurrency transactions and wallets with the help of the Elliptic++ Datase
+A Transformer model to identify fraudulent cryptocurrency transactions and wallets with the help of the Elliptic++ Datase and ERC-20 log dataset.

 ### Some notes:

-**Note 1:** The master branch hosts the basic BERT4ETH.
+**Note 1:** The master branch hosts the basic BERT4Crypto.
 If you wish to run the basic model, there is no need to download the ERC-20 log dataset.
 Advanced features such as In/out separation and ERC20 log can be found in the old branch but are not recommended due to the inefficiency of computation and memory.

 **Note 2:** Despite BERT4ETH is a sequential model, it is able to capture **three-hop** relationship from a graph perspective.
 ![multi_hop_modeling.png](Material/multihop_modeling.png)